thin-edge/thin-edge.io/docs/src/operate/configuration/config.md

 # How-to configure thin-edge.io

-`thin-edge.io` can be configured in a few different ways:
+%%te%% can be configured in a few different ways:

 1. The `tedge config` command ([reference here](../../references/cli/tedge-config.md))
 2. The `tedge.toml` file